The Estate at Scotney Castle

 780 acres to explore

 The Scotney Castle estate has a long and varied history.
-Our grade one listed parkland, full of magnificent veteran trees, shows its association with a formal dwelling for over 1000 years, and offers great views of the old castle, garden and mansion.
-Sussex cattle have been a proud feature of the landscape since Victorian times but sheep have been grazed for even longer.
-Our woodlands are characteristic of the Wealden landscape and cover 300 acres of our estate.
-They boast connections with wood-pasture, charcoal production and the once lucrative hop industry.
-Our tenant farmer still grows, picks and dries hops at Little Scotney Farm.
+Our grade 1 listed parkland, full of magnificent veteran trees, shows its association with a formal dwelling for over 1000 years, and offers great views of the old castle, garden and mansion.
+The native-breed Sussex cattle have been a proud feature of the landscape since Victorian times but sheep have been grazed for even longer.
+Our woodlands are characteristic of the Wealden landscape and cover 300 acres of our estate; they boast connections with wood-pasture, charcoal production, iron working and the once lucrative hop industry.
+Our tenant farmer at Little Scotney Farm still grows, picks and dries hops; these are then used by a local brewery to make craft beers, some of which you can buy in the Scotney shop.
+We are the only National Trust property to have a working hop farm and regular guided hop walks are held in the early autumn.

 Perfect for picnics